Post on June 22nd, 2021

 For each distributor, each household and business will have a different tariff and a different rate structure depending on the type of meter.
 Various retailers operate within each distribution area.
 Each of these retailers will have their own plans with different rates for peak, shoulder, or off-peak usage as well as various discounts and other pricing arrangements.

-How to compare electricity and gas suppliers in NSW and Sydney
+How to compare electricity and gas suppliers currently in NSW and Sydney

 It helps to start with the basics so you can understand the differences between the rates and plans offered by each supplier.
 Let’s start by looking at your bill, so you can understand the difference in what each supplier is likely to charge you for.